 THE RACE DETAILS

-The race brief will go at 7:45am, Sunday February 27th, at 3713 Sandpiper Road Virginia Beach, VA 23456.
+The race brief will go at 7:45am, Sunday February 25th, at 3713 Sandpiper Road Virginia Beach, VA 23456.
 The race will begin at 8am.
-The race will end at noon on Saturday March 5th.
-This gives runners just over six days to complete just over 200 miles.
+The race will end at 8 am on Saturday March 2nd.
+This gives runners six days to complete the over 200 mile course.
 The first and last 20ish miles will be along the beach between Sandbridge Beach VA and Corolla NC.
 From there you will be running on sidewalks and shoulders going through the Outer Banks of NC.
 There are three lighthouses along this course.
-The first in Corolla, the second on Bodie Island, and the the third is the Cape Hatteras lighthouse.
+The first in Corolla, the second on Bodie Island, and the third is the Cape Hatteras lighthouse.
 The Cape Hatteras Lighthouse is also the turnaround point.
 In addition to the lighthouses it is very likely that you will see the wild horses of corolla during this event.
 Support is completely up to you.
 The race itself is not providing aid.
 We recommend you have someone to support you.
 There are several stretches between towns where there are no stores for 20ish miles at a time.
 The race will have volunteers who will come and pick you up if you find you are unable to continue.
-When and where you sleep are up to you.
+When and where you sleep are up to you, but you have to make it there on your own.
+There is no riding in vehicles.
 At the end of the day this race is intended to raise funds, so we are limiting what we provide as much as possible to ensure the money raised is going toward preventing veteran suicide.
-Their are only 22 open spots for those participating in person.
+There are only 22 open spots for those participating in person.
 If you do not get one of those spots you are not out of luck.
 Please submit to the waitlist and send an email to firstname.lastname@example.org explaining why it is important for you to run the race.
 We will review those request and select the additional participants based on those emails.
 If you have questions please reach let us know and we will do our best to answer them.

 WHERE THE MONEY GOES